Make a Flirty Pin-Tucked Skirt on a SergerLearn how to serge tucks and sew a skirt that shows them off.

-Here’s an easy way (instructions below) to create pin-tucked fabric on your serger, then turn it into a sweet garment – no pattern required!
+Follow these easy instructions to create pin-tucked fabric on your serger, then turn it into a sweet garment – no pattern required!
 This skirt is made from pin-tucked fabric rectangles sewn to a fabric-covered elastic waistband.
-The project idea first appeared in the SewStylish Fall 2011 article “Serge So Fine.”

 Prepare the Skirt Pieces